 Today, with competition hot for fewer and fewer open positions, the pressure is on, and job seekers with flawless interview skills will definitely have the upper hand.

 There is heightened competition for the available open positions in today’s troubled economy.
 So it is important for job applicants to put their best foot forward in a job interview.
-The following Brian Tracey video includes seven great tips for finding a new job as well:

 Job seekers want to stand out, and for the right reasons!
 Sure, the job-seeking process can be pretty frustrating, but candidates should focus on their strong traits, stay positive, and be prepared to sell their skill sets the best they can.

 Here are some tips to help you be successful at your job interview in this highly-competitive job market:

 - Research, research, and research again – When you get into a job interview, be as knowledgeable as you can be about the company.
 When you know all about recent news and the role the company plays in the community.
 This will show the employer or the hiring manager that you want to be part of the organization and value their time.
 Just go online to collect all available background information.
 That’ll make you stand out!

 - Keep it professional; don’t get personal – Even when the job interview is set in a casual atmosphere, make sure business decorum won’t disappear.
 As said earlier, research the company thoroughly, so you know what questions to ask.
 Don’t discuss too many personal issues; instead, focus on selling yourself and the position at hand.